loveleif/backaboulder/content/en/prices.md

 This is to ensure safe conditions in the gym and a high quality service from our instructors.

 ## Rental pads
 We got rental pads.
-100 SEK per day.
+The price is 100 SEK per day.

 ## Friskvårdsbidrag
 We are connected to Epassi and Benify.

+## Bruce
+We are connected to Bruce.
+If you use the app you can´t log in to our gym between 17:00 - 20:00 on weekdays.
+All other opening hours are available for login.